pyrogram/pyrogram/examples/README.md

 Every script is working right away (provided you correctly set up your credentials), meaning you can simply copy-paste and run.
 The only things you have to change are session names and target chats.

+All the examples listed in this directory are licensed under the terms of the [CC0 1.0 Universal](LICENSE) license and can be freely used as basic building blocks for your own applications without worrying about copyrights.

 Example | Description
 ---: | :---
 [**hello_world**](hello_world.py) | Demonstration of basic API usages